by Tom Allen

 - The process starts from a faint idea or vision – through discussion, research and refinement, it becomes one of the strategic ways in which the organization plans to grow/change.

 - Each planning phase brings more information and knowledge of the target and the ways integration could proceed.

 Use of a post-merger integration template featuring process phases will facilitate planning, setting of goals, assignment of tasks and measurement of results.
 It will also allow the top managers to continuously look back and review progress against original goals.
 This enables management to follow up on whether decisions and implementation steps planned truly are the best ways to reach these goals.

 Setting You Up for Success from Day One

 It is essential to ensure that acquisition & integration objectives are defined, communicated and understood across the integration team as early as possible.

 If you're looking for clear best practices, read more on M&A integration strategy and best practices.

 From Analogue to Digital

-If you're ready to move off a static Excel checklist then now is the time to consider digitalizing your approach to Post-Merger integration and other areas of M&A. Midaxo enables users to import an existing checklist with a couple of clicks and run integration projects in real-time.
+If you're ready to move off a static Excel checklist then now is the time to consider digitalizing your approach to integration and other areas of M&A. Midaxo enables users to import an existing post-merger integration checklist with a couple of clicks and run integration projects in real-time.

-Midaxo can enable you to accelerate your PMI process by up to 40%, capture synergies more quickly and maximize deal value in ways not possible with an analogue approach to M&A. The ability to run projects simultaneously, track all documents, communications and issues from a centralized platform supports the creation of a systematic and repeatable M&A process.
-Read More Here.
+Midaxo can enable you to accelerate your PMI process by up to 40%, capture synergies more quickly and maximize deal value in ways not possible with an analogue approach.
+M&A software provides the ability to run projects simultaneously, track all documents, communications and issues from a centralized platform, supporting the creation of a systematic and repeatable M&A process.